Spring Garden Revival

 Easton Municipal Ordinances for Sod Installation Equipment Operation & Commercial Service Standards

 Sod installation in Easton is governed by municipal ordinances specifying operating hours (typically 7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends/holidays), business licensing, contractor registration, and insurance requirements (minimum $1M general liability, workers’ compensation, property damage).
 Bonding may be required for municipal contracts.
-Safety protocols include traffic control, work zone setup, equipment operation standards, pedestrian safety, public notification, right-of-way permits, and emergency response procedures.
-Environmental compliance mandates proper material handling, vehicle maintenance to prevent leaks, immediate cleanup, and waste disposal documentation in coordination with MassDEP and local ordinances.
+Safety protocols include traffic control, work zone setup, equipment operation standards, pedestrian safety, public notification, and right-of-way permits.
+Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation, in coordination with MassDEP and local ordinances.